 The FDA strictly regulates marketing, labeling, advertising and promotion of products that are placed on the market.
 Drugs may be promoted only for the approved indications and in accordance with the provisions of the approved label.
+Physicians, on the other hand, may prescribe products for off-label uses.
+Although the FDA and other regulatory agencies do not regulate a physician's choice of drug treatment made in the physician's independent medical judgment, they do restrict promotional communications from companies or their sales force with respect to off-label uses of products for which marketing clearance has not been issued.
+However, companies may share truthful and not misleading information that is otherwise consistent with the product's FDA approved labeling.
 The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses, including without limitation the FDCA, the federal civil False Claims Act, other federal and state health care fraud and abuse laws and state consumer protection laws.
 A company that is found to have improperly promoted off-label uses may be subject to significant liability, including investigation by federal and state authorities.